hagerhardt/kldbrecode/README.md

 A set of labels for German classifications of occupations is also provided.

-To install the `kldbrecode` package from M, type
+To install the `kldbrecode` package from GitHub, type

     . net from https://raw.githubusercontent.com/hagerhardt/kldbrecode/main/
     . net install kldbrecode, replace